Leader In Health And Safety Law

 Acted for the train driver involved in the Watford train crash of 1996 where one passenger died.
 He was prosecuted on a single count of gross negligence manslaughter and acquitted.

 Michael frequently writes and lectures on health and safety issues.
 For over 10 years he wrote a regular column for health and safety magazine SHP.
 He is joint author with his colleagues Charlotte Waters and Dr Louise Smail of HSE and Environment Agency Prosecution: The New Climate (Bloomsbury Professional 2019) and the author of the Transport chapter of Corporate Liability: Work Related Deaths and Criminal Prosecutions (Bloomsbury Professional, 3rd edition 2014).

-Michael lecturers at Loughborough University on the Postgraduate Diploma Course in Health and Safety Management on the At Work Partnership's Certificate in Occupational Health Law course accredited by Glasgow Caledonian University, on IET's Electrical Safety Management course and at City University of London on the MSc Temporary Works and Construction Method Engineering .
+Michael lecturers on IET's Electrical Safety Management course and at City University of London on the MSc Temporary Works and Construction Method Engineering .
 Michael also provides in-house training to organisations.